ibm-cloud-docs/sell/da-pricing.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center > Sell > My products**.
 1. Select your product and go to the Variation tab.
-1. Select a variation from the table and click it.
+1. Select a variation from the table by clicking it.
 Then, go to the Pricing tab.
 1. Select a product version in the Estimated resource costs section.
 1. Review the estimated starting cost of the resources that your product creates.